Non-Residential Charges & Appeals

 Non-residential property owners are assessed by tax parcel according to the value of the improvements on the parcel.
 Improvement value does not include the value of the land.
-The non-residential categories are outlined below.
+The non-residential categories are outlined.

 For non-residential properties, an appeal may be granted under the following circumstances:

 - The property has been misclassified for the purpose of calculating the charge as of January 2, each year.

 - The property is non-generating by nature, such as an electric generating substation.